ElanMedoff/jsx-mpa/README.md

+# JSX-MPA

-# An old-school multi-page app with modern features
+## An old-school multi-page app with modern features

 - JSX/TSX templating (no client-side React necessary!)
 - Client bundles written in Typescript